miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:  Happy because the learn free code camp is back in its full glory, resumed the  challenges for intermediate algorithm

 **Tomorrows topic:**  remaining Challenges for Int algorithm

+ ### Day 39: Oct 23 2019

+**Today's Progress**:   completed Missing alphabet, Sorted Union, convert HTML entities ,Sum all odd Fibinnacci series, Sum all Primes using the sieve algorithm from the wikipedia link

+**Thoughts:**:  convert HTML entities - in this one had tough time when order of replace was causing issue with &lt;

+**Tomorrows topic:**  Remaining 8 Challenges to be completed